Current status of MSSM Higgs sector with LHC 13 TeV data: Parameter space and current bounds

-In the previous section we presented the parameter space satisfying flavor physics and the Higgs signal strength constraints.
-In this section we will apply the most updated bounds on the masses and cross-section times branching ratios of the heavy Higgs bosons, and study its effect on the allowed parameter space.
-We would take into account all dedicated searches for heavy Higgs by ATLAS and CMS collaborations at 8 TeV and 13 TeV, e.g., $H/A \rightarrow \gamma \gamma ,b \bar b, \tau^{+} \tau^{-}$, $H \rightarrow W^{+}W^{-}, ZZ, hh$ and $A \rightarrow Zh$ etc. A complete list of the heavy Higgs searches considered by us is summarized in the Table~\ref{tab:heavysearches} and Table~\ref{tab:heavysearchesichep}.
+In the previous section we presented the parameter space satisfying flavor physics and Higgs signal strength constraints.
+In this section we apply the most updated bounds on the masses and cross-section times branching ratios of the heavy Higgs bosons, and study its effect on the allowed parameter space.
+We consider several direct Heavy Higgs searches by ATLAS and CMS collaborations at 8 TeV and 13 TeV e.g. $H/A \rightarrow \gamma \gamma, b \bar b, \tau^{+} \tau^{-}$, $H \rightarrow W^{+}W^{-}, ZZ, hh$ and $A \rightarrow Zh$.
+A complete list of the heavy Higgs searches considered here is summarized in Table~\ref{tab:heavysearches} and Table~\ref{tab:heavysearchesichep}.